shopware/shopware/src/Docs/Resources/current/2-internals/1-core/20-data-abstraction-layer/060-extensions.md

 BoolField or JsonField.
 Please use [CustomFields](./045-custom-field.md) in these cases.
 ## Creating an extension

-Create a class which extends the `Shopware\Core\Framework\DataAbstractionLayer\EntityExtensionInterface` interface, implement the required methods and register and tag it in the service container as `shopware.entity.extension`.
+Create a class which implements the `Shopware\Core\Framework\DataAbstractionLayer\EntityExtensionInterface` interface, implement the required methods and register and tag it in the service container as `shopware.entity.extension`.

 ### Method: getDefinitionClass()